Rule configuration

 Field: The transaction property to check (e.g.,

-amount,debtor.name).Operator: The comparison logic (e.g.,
+amount,creditor.name).Operator: The comparison logic (e.g.,

 Actions

 Actions define what happens when conditions are met.
 Multiple actions can be added to a single rule, and they are executed in the order you define them.
-Each action consists of
+Each action consists of:

-Set Bank Transaction Field).Field: The transaction property to transform (e.g.,
+Set Field,Set YNAB Field,Set Lunch Money Field).Field: The transaction property to set.

-amount,debtor.name).Value: The value to change this field to.
-You can use static text and/or dynamic field references.
+Value: The value to set the field to.
+You can use static text and/or dynamic Liquid expressions.

 Rule settings (trigger logic)